sanaulla123/aws-modern-application-workshop/module-2/README.md

 #### Create a S3 Bucket for Pipelie Artifacts

-Now that you have a service up and running, you may think of code changes that you'd like to make to your Flask service.
+Now that you have a service up and running, you may think of code changes that you'd like to make to your Go service.
 It would be a bottleneck for your development speed if you had to go through all of the same steps above every time you wanted to deploy a new feature to your service.
 That's where Continuous Integration and Continuous Delivery or CI/CD come in!

 In this module, you will create a fully managed CI/CD stack that will automatically deliver all of the code changes that you make to your code base to the service you created during the last module.